Natnael-Getnet/alx-low_level_programming/0x03-debugging/README.md

-This is the readme file 0x03.
+This is the readme file for 0x03.
 C - Debugging